ballerina-platform/module-ballerina-file/README.md

 This library provides APIs, which perform file, file path, and directory operations, and a `Directory Listener`, which is used to listen to a directory in the local file system.

-This provides the interface to create, delete, rename the file/directory, retrieve metadata of the given file, and manipulate the filename paths in a way that is compatible according to the target file paths defined by the operating system.
+This package provides APIs to create, delete, rename the file/directory, retrieve metadata of the given file, and manipulate the file paths in a way that is compatible with the operating system, and a `Directory Listener`, which is used to listen to the file changes in a directory in the local file system.

 The path of the file/directory needs to be defined with either forward slashes or back slashes depending on the operating system.